Tips For Cleaning Earbuds

 If you have concerns about damaging any fabric on your headphones, first test the cleaning solution on an inconspicuous area.

-• Dab a cloth or cotton swab with a cleaning solution and wipe to clean the mesh on the main speakers.
-If your headphones have a microphone (like a gaming headset, for example), clean the mesh and adjustable arm with the cleaning solution, too.
+- Dab a cloth or cotton swab with a cleaning solution and wipe to clean the mesh on the main speakers.
+If your headphones have a microphone (like a gaming headset, for example), clean the mesh and adjust the arm with the cleaning solution.

 Tips For Cleaning Earbuds

-In-ear headphones (earbuds) are generally less hygienic because you actually put them inside your ear.
-Thanks to their silicone tips, some sit pretty deep in your ear canal to form a seal.
+In-ear headphones (earbuds) are generally less hygienic because you put them inside your ear.
+Thanks to their silicone tips, some sit deep in your ear canal to form a seal.

-While the sound is superior, the risk of getting an ear infection is greater with these devices.
+While the sound is superior, these devices have a greater risk of getting an ear infection.
 To clean and sanitize earbuds, you'll need:

 If your earbuds have removable silicone ear tips, remove and clean them separately after each use, being careful not to tear the silicone.

-• Clean the surface and the interior holes of each ear tip with an isopropyl alcohol wipe.
+- Clean each ear tip's surface and interior holes with an isopropyl alcohol wipe.

-• Gently press some Blu-Tack (or similar adhesive putty) along the speaker mesh to clean the grille parts.
-Pull quickly to remove any dirt or wax, and repeat until the speaker mesh is clean.
-To disinfect the speaker mesh, dip a cotton swab in rubbing alcohol and use it to wipe down the surface thoroughly.
+- Press some Blu-Tack (or similar adhesive putty) along the speaker mesh to clean the grille parts.
+Pull quickly to remove dirt or wax, and repeat until the speaker mesh is clean.
+To disinfect the speaker mesh, dip a cotton swab in rubbing alcohol and wipe down the surface thoroughly.
 This should also help loosen any remaining grip for easy removal.
-Clean speaker mesh is not only more sanitary; it may improve the sound quality, too.
+Clean speaker mesh is not only more sanitary; it may also improve sound quality.

 With these tips for cleaning earbuds and headphones, keeping your electronics sanitary isn't that difficult, after all!
 It just requires knowing the safest sanitizing solution for each type.

-By regularly sanitizing your tech toys, you're not only helping to keep yourself healthy, but you're also helping protect the health of those you encounter daily.
+By regularly sanitizing your tech toys, you're helping to keep yourself healthy and protect the health of those you encounter daily.

 You Might Like These: